SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Introduction

 In this paper, we analyze the error between the continuous primitive variables of \eqref{weak lagrange hom NV} and the discrete ones arising from the discrete weak Lagrange formulation \eqref{eq: weak lagrange fully discrete UNS}, where we first prove stability and eventually error bounds.
 In the main result \cref{theorem: Velocity Error Estimates UNS} we prove $L^{\infty}_{L^2}$ and $L^2_{\ah}$, where $\ah$ a discrete energy norm \eqref{eq: energy norm UNS}, velocity error bounds for both choices of $k_\lambda$.
 This is established in the case of low regularity assumption; see \Cref{assumption: Regularity assumptions for velocity estimate}, with the help of a new modified surface Ritz-Stokes map \eqref{eq: surface Ritz-Stokes projection UNS} which helps us isolate velocity errors from pressure errors.
 We notice that for the $\underline{k_\lambda=k_u-1}$ case, due to a limiting geometric error $\bigo(h^{k_g-1})$; see \eqref{eq: Velocity Error Estimates kl=ku-1 UNS}, one has to further assume that $k_g\geq 2$ and use \emph{super-parametric surface finite elements} to obtain optimal convergence.
 However, this is not necessary once we choose $\underline{k_\lambda=k_u}$, as is evident in \eqref{eq: Velocity Error Estimates UNS}, which we note also holds in the case of \emph{planar triangulation}, i.e. $k_g=1$.
-See also the numerical results in \cref{sec: Numerical results} and specifically \cref{Sec: num Varying curvature surface UNS} for a more detailed discussion along with an example.
+For more details, see the numerical results in \cref{sec: Numerical results} and specifically \cref{Sec: num Varying curvature surface UNS}.

 \\